hank0982/collaboration-network/README.md

 | Challenges: Unclear roadmap      | Challenges relevant to unclear future direction                       |

 ### Q3: Solutions, workarounds, or wishes
-Each challenge has its counter solution.
+Each challenge has its counter solutions, workarounds or wishes.
 Here we provide a sample of solutions to Challenges: Management.
 | Codes | Sub-Codes |
 |-------|-----------|
 | Solution: Management |  Workaround: Invite experts to coach young team |